HanXHX/my-ansible-playbooks/README.md

 - Create standard users (with sudo)
 - PHP-FPM socket = tcp
 - Better "save" management in redis.
 Use a loop instead of using save, save2, save3...
-- Use array of hashes for sysctl (minimal role), keys/values are hard coded :/

 Ideas for future